Dr. José A. Díaz, DMA

 Prior to joining the Music Faculty in 1982, José A. Díaz was actively engaged as a performing musician with orchestras and chamber ensembles in Mexico and across the state of Texas.
 Since coming to Fresno he continues to contribute to the professional musical and cultural life of the central San Joaquin Valley as performer, adjudicator, clinician, and guest speaker for various musical organizations.
-Since 1986 he has held the Hon.
-Edward and Anita Shanahan Principal Oboe Chair with the Fresno Philharmonic Orchestra, one of California’s most prominent regional orchestras, and performs regularly with the Fresno-based Orpheus Chamber Ensemble and the California Wind Quintet.
+Between 1986 and 2011 he held the Hon.
+Edward and Anita Shanahan Principal Oboe Chair with the Fresno Philharmonic Orchestra, one of California’s most prominent regional orchestras, and since 2009 José has held the post of principal and solo oboe of the Fresno Grand Opera Orchestra.

 José’s unpublished dissertation “A Pedagogical Study for Oboe of Four Orchestral Works by Maurice Ravel” has made its way into oboe studios throughout the world.
 He holds a Doctorate of Musical Arts in Oboe Performance from the University of Texas at Austin.